nxcxlxs/bibliometrics/Python/README.md

 0. Keywords: Enter terms for querying publications (*e.g.*, "fertility AND soil").

-1. Scopus API Key: Provide key to access the Scopus API.
+1. Scopus API Key: Provide key to access the API.

 4. Countries (comma-separated, optional): Specify countries to filter results by affiliations.